AFanaei/django-tutorial-step-by-step/slides/1-overview.md

 COMMIT;
 ```

+--

+> The atomic attribute doesn’t have an effect on databases that don’t support DDL transactions (e.g. MySQL, Oracle).

 ---

 > ... a standard index build locks out writes (but not reads) on the table until it's done